bridgecrew-perf4/kata-terraform/README.md

 * put a storage account in The rg
     * Use naming to give it a unique name with the "jvh" suffix

-* test : terraform state list - get the name
+* test : $terraform state list
+    * get the name of the generated lists

-* test : check it's in the portal, in the premade resource group
+* test : check it's in the portal
+    * in the premade resource group

 ## D) Queues:
 * put a queue in the storage account

-* Test : Terraform state list - get the name, check it's in the portal
+* Test : $ Terraform state list
+    * Get the name, check it's in the portal

-* Test : Check it's in the portal, in the given storage account
+* Test : Check the portal:
+    * It's in the storage account

 ## E) Import and teardown